The whole Bible is good for you, but to understand the written word, you need to know the Living Word.

 (b) Job, who had only heard of God but did not actually know him (see Job 42:5)?

-Jesus is the better choice!
-Jesus came to reveal God the Great Giver.
+Jesus is the better choice.
+Jesus came to reveal God the Giver.
 Have you been given something good?
 Then see God as your source:

 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.
 (Jas 1:17)

-But what if you have suffered loss, like Job?
-He lost his health, his wealth, and his family.
-The temptation may be to blame God for your loss, as if God had a change of heart.
+When you suffer loss the temptation may be to blame God for your loss, as if God had a change of heart.
 But God is not fickle.
 He does not change like shifting shadows.
 He is an extraordinary giver who never takes back his gifts.

 God’s gifts and God’s call are under full warranty – never canceled, never rescinded.
 (Romans 11:29, MSG)